 When was the last time the Holy Spirit moved you to tears?

-Audrey Novak Riley, director for stewardship and development, has been moved to tears by all kinds of things.
+Audrey Novak Riley, former director for stewardship and development, has been moved to tears by all kinds of things.
 A neighbor’s big shaggy puppy rolling over for a tummy rub even before being introduced was only the latest.